Evaluating Village Savings and Loan Associations in Uganda

 Details of the intervention

-This study will assess the impact of VSLA trainings and group membership on access to credit, savings and assets, income, food security, consumption education, and empowerment.
+This study assessed the impact of VSLA trainings and group membership on access to credit, savings and assets, income, food security, consumption education, and empowerment.

 Results and policy lessons